-- 4.37 In order to enable the Local Plan to better control the location of development, settlement boundaries are proposed.
-While criteria based policies will also be used, it is considered that settlement boundaries will provide a higher degree of certainty to communities regarding future development.
-They will help to protect the countryside from ad hoc development encroachment, prevent the merger of settlements, maintain the character and form of settlements, and protect the settings of historic and ecological assets. - 4.38 The plan defines settlement boundaries for all Main Towns, Service Centres and Service Villages (except in the Green Belt where inset boundaries are defined) unless local communities, through the neighbourhood planning process: - are defining boundaries; - have specifically chosen not to define a boundary; or - have indicated that they do not wish to retain a previously defined boundary.
+- 4.40 In order to enable the Local Plan to better manage the location of development, in accordance with the settlement hierarchy, settlement boundaries are proposed.
+While criteria based policies will also be used, it is considered that settlement boundaries will provide a higher degree of certainty to communities and developers as to where future development may be appropriately located.
+They will help to protect the countryside, prevent the merging of settlements, maintain the character and form of settlements, and protect the settings of historic and ecological assets. - 4.41 The plan defines settlement boundaries for all Main Towns, Service Centres and Service Villages (except in the Green Belt where inset boundaries are defined) unless local communities, through the neighbourhood planning process: - are defining boundaries; or - have specifically chosen not to define a boundary; or - have indicated that they do not wish to retain a previously defined boundary.